Mediatrix of All Grace offending religious feelings case: Mary, Mediatrix of All Grace

 The offending religious feelings case involves the Mary, Mediatrix of All Grace, a Marian apparition believed by some faithful to have occurred in 1948.
 According to believers Mary, mother of Jesus appeared before Teresita Castillo a Carmelite postulant in Lipa, Batangas.

 The Congregation for the Doctrine of the Faith of the Holy See ruled in 1951 that there is nothing miraculous regarding the apparition.
 The decision was approved by Pope Pius XII and was upheld by church leaders.
 Nevertheless, the Marian apparition still continues to have a following.

 The reported Lipa apparition has long been a source of tension between the Catholic Church hierarchy and the devotees of what they call “Our Lady of Lipa.”
 Church leaders have repeatedly said nothing is miraculous about the 1948 apparition, but devotees like Demetriou have questioned such statements by bishops and priests.

 Parties

 The complainant of the offending religious feelings case, Harriet Demetriou is a former Commission on Elections chair, a retired judge who worked for the Sandiganbayan and a devotee of the Marian apparition.

 The sued party is Winston I. Cabading, a Roman Catholic priest and an exorcist under the Archdiocese of Manila.
 He is also a theologian and part of the Dominican Order.

 Case

 Arguments

-In December 9, 2022, Harriet Demetriou would file a criminal lawsuit against exorcist priest Winston Cabading for "offending religious feelings" under the Revised Penal Code (RPC).
-She argued that Cabading, who she characterize as a "rabid critic" of the Marian apparition has made statements that would fulfill two of the following conditions for an offending religious feelings offense:
+In December 9, 2022, Harriet Demetriou filed a criminal lawsuit against exorcist priest Winston Cabading for "offending religious feelings" under the Revised Penal Code (RPC).
+She argued that Cabading, who she characterized as a "rabid critic" of the Marian apparition has made statements that would fulfill two of the following conditions for an offending religious feelings offense: